helidon-io/helidon/docs-internal/db.md

 - statement processing
 - handling of results

-The Helidon DB in addition supports
+The Helidon DB also supports
 - queries using either indexed or named parameters
 - mapping of POJOs to database parameters using provided mapper(s)
     - `.createNamedDmlStatement("insert-mon").namedParam(pokemon)` would work if `Pokemon` db mapper is registered